sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 causes them to overreach?
 What makes them take risks a normal person avoids?
 Are they brave, foolhardy, driven, greedy, curious, grieving?
 Caught between two worlds?
 Unsure of who they are?
 Do they have a deathwish?

+Write down the answers.

+### Choose Items and Weapons

+Each player may choose 2 items in addition to any items they got by choosing move cards with the RECEIVE CARDS tag.

+One of these 2 new items may be a magic item.

+Other popular choices are weapons or armor.

+If the player wants their character to have an unusual weapon, that's fine.
+Explain to them that at the beginning of the game the die they will roll will be a d4, even if they describe something epic.

+If there is not a card in the deck with the name of the item already, just write the item's name on the blank side of another card.

+`TODO: link to weapon and armor lists`

+### Choose Speed / Wealth / Equip

+`TODO: illustration`

+Give each player 6 Speed / Wealth / Equip tokens.
+For each item card they have, tell them to place one token on it.
+(Except any weapon that is a Signature Weapon)

+The players can choose to put any remaining tokens in either Speed, Wealth, or Equip.
+Explain to them that if they don't have 4 Speed, they will not be able to perform any move tagged UNENCUMBERED.
+Also explain that with less than 4 Speed, there will be a Stamina penalty to Bravely Run Away.

 # GM Rules